Dd1235/AABB/README.md

   - Ensure all source files are included in the `Makefile`.
   - Verify that the SFML include and library paths are correct.

-- **Runtime Errors**:
-  - Check for null pointers or uninitialized components.
-  - Ensure that all entities have the necessary components.

-- **SFML Issues**:
-  - If the window doesn't display correctly, verify SFML installation.
-  - Make sure your system supports OpenGL, which SFML uses for rendering.

----

 ## **Resources**